JulienFink/JWT-Project/README.md

 eyJ0eXAiOiJKV1QiLCJhbGciOiJub25lIn0.eyJ1c2VybmFtZSI6Imd1ZXN0In0.
 <br/> {"typ":"JWT","alg":"none"}.{"username":"guest"}.

-What would happen if we decided to change the value of username to "admin" ?
+What would happen if we decided to change the value of the username to "admin" ?
 We would get a new valid JWT and thus get access to the admin section.

 eyJ0eXAiOiJKV1QiLCJhbGciOiJub25lIn0.eyJ1c2VybmFtZSI6ImFkbWluIn0.
 <br/> {"typ":"JWT","alg":"none"}.{"username":"admin"}.

+To avoid this type of Pr0bl3m, do not use 'none' algorithm.

 * ### Signature stripping attack